 Owning your car will be a thing of the past.
 We will transform the garage into a rumpus room and the driveway for the car into a flower bed.
 After the morning breakfast we will go to the front door, ready to get on the autonomous vehicle that awaits us.

-Our AI assistant will know we are going to work, will know where we are going, and will also know that we have slept little.
+Our AI assistant will know we're going to work, he'll know where we're going, and he'll also know we got little sleep.
 In the car soft lights and quiet music, and some time for us as we arrive at our destination.

 Shopping between now and 2030